gbrieven16/oneShotLearning/README.md

 All around this solution, some code is also dedicated to experiment, visualize and interprete multiple scenarios.
 Those multiple scenarios are mainly defined through the global variables set on top of the different scripts (referring to the number of epochs for training, the quantity of data to use, the distance metric to employ...).

 A very broad description of what's implmented here is given below.
+In terms of file organization, the folder *.ipynb_checkpoints* contains the very basic implementation of the face recognition system that led to the final complete solution given in *OneShotLearning_FR*.

 ### Data Augmentation

-Before the data processing phase, additional synthetic data can be generated from the real ones by using the style GAN implementation provided through https://github.com/Puzer/stylegan-encoder.
+Before the data processing phase, additional **synthetic data** can be generated from the real ones by using the style GAN implementation provided through https://github.com/Puzer/stylegan-encoder.
 In this way:

 - Synthetic people can be defined
 - Synthetic additional instances related to a real person can be defined

-All this data augmentation part is supported by the *StyleEncoder.py* script, relying on the *encoder*, the *dnnlib* and the *ffhq_dataset* packages coming directly from the style GAN implementation.
+All this data augmentation part is supported by the *StyleEncoder.py* script, relying on the *encoder*, the *dnnlib* and the *ffhq_dataset* packages coming directly from the **style GAN** implementation.

 ### Data Processing
 During this phase, first, the image data are processed, being aligned, cropped and turned into a pytorch tensor.
 Then the resulting tensor is normalized.

-Once processed, the data are ordered by person (since a data results from a face picture) and used to build triplets (A,P,N) composing the training, validation and testing datasets.
+Once processed, the data are ordered by person (since a data results from a face picture) and used to build **triplets (A,P,N)** composing the training, validation and testing datasets.
 A given triplet is such that:
 - A is the Anchor (i.e. the "reference picture")
 - P is the Positive (i.e. a picture representing the same person as A)
 - N is the Negative (i.e. a picture representing a person different from A)